 15. Are all of the images on your website yours, and is the work recent?
 Yes and yes.
 I regularly update my website and blog pages.
 All the photos and videos seen on this website are personally created by me.

 16. How many photographers/assistants will be at my wedding?
-Most of my packages provide one photographer as standard (that’ll be me, by the way!), with the option to add a second photographer if you wish.
+Most of my packages provide one photographer as standard (that’ll be me, Jonathon!), with the option to include my wife Claire as your second photographer if you wish.